BBC Radio 2 Folk Awards Singer of the Year 2014

 Only one song didn’t spring directly from Bella’s year of touring and tumult.
 Jolly Good Luck To The Girl That Loves A Soldier was commissioned by Songs For The Voiceless, a project which gathered the country’s best folk artists to sing some of the lesser known stories of World War I. The resulting album was one of many bold paths Bella Hardy’s career has taken in recent years.
 From collaborating with Martin Simpson, John Smith and others on the hugely acclaimed Elizabethan Sessions, to a joint tour with Edinburgh miserablist Blue Rose Code, and an international songwriter exchange with Canada’s Cara Luft who also guests on this album.

-Bella grew up in Edale in the Peak District but now lives in Edinburgh.
+Bella grew up in Edale in the Peak District, and now lives in Glasgow.
 Although the Hardy family sang in the local choir, it was a combination of her childhood love for ballad books and visits to local folk festivals that decided her future.
 At 13 she began performing at Cambridge and Sidmouth festivals and in 2004 reached the final of the BBC Young Folk Award, having taught herself to fiddle sing.
 Following a BA in English Literature and a Masters degree in Music, Bella released her debut album Night Visiting in 2007.
 One of its songs, Three Black Feathers was nominated for a BBC Folk Award.
 It was her first original composition.

 “She has created nothing short of a masterpiece” - The Sunday Times